Luzkan/smells/content/smells/complicated-boolean-expression.md

 ## Complicated Boolean Expression

-One should have to keep in mind that _Boolean Expressions_ can be troublesome to understand for some people (by troublesome I mean, not as quick to comprehend as if it would be a properly named method instead).
-Wake reminds the reader about _De Morgan Laws_ that might be applied in order to simplify the expression.
+One should have to keep in mind that _Boolean Expressions_ can be troublesome to understand for some people (by troublesome I mean, not as quick to comprehend as if it were a properly named method instead).
+Wake reminds the reader of _De Morgan Laws_ that could be applied to simplify the expression.

-Wake also reminds about guard checks which could "peel off" complexity layers from the expression. [[1](#sources)] Interestingly, Robert Martin gives a minimum [example](#robert-martin-example) in his _Encapsulate Conditionals_ refactoring explanation [[2](#sources)], which could be a bit controversial but is yet another valid perspective to look at the problem.
-Instead of simplifying the expression, he pays attention to the readable intention.
-The exact example provided might be, as I've just mentioned, a little bit controversial because it contains just one `AND` operation which is not a _Discrete Mathematics 2_ type problem.
-Nevertheless, the point is valid - a properly named function or method is definitely more comprehendible at glance than whatever the `boolean` expression it is.
+Wake also reminds about guard checks, which could "peel off" complexity layers from the expression. [[1](#sources)] Interestingly, Robert Martin gives a minimum [example](#robert-martin-example) in his _Encapsulate Conditionals_ refactoring explanation [[2](#sources)], which could be a bit controversial but is yet another valid perspective to look at the problem.
+Instead of simplifying the expression, he paid attention to the readable intention.
+The exact example provided might be, as I have just mentioned, a little bit controversial, because it contains just one `AND` operation, which is not a _Discrete Mathematics 2_ type problem.
+Nevertheless, the point is valid: A properly named function or method is definitely more comprehensible at glance than whatever the `boolean` expression it is.

-I've linked the smell with [Obscured Intent](./obscured-intent.md) as _causes_, just because of all the cases of any `if not thing.notDone()` double negated by token and names expressions, wherever they are.
-The unnecessary [Flag Argument](./flag-argument.md) Code Smell might imperceptibly impact complexity of an expression.
+I have linked the smell to [Obscured Intent](./obscured-intent.md) as _causes_, just because of all the cases of any `if not thing.notDone()` double negated by token and name expressions, wherever they are.
+Unnecessary [Flag Argument](./flag-argument.md) Code Smell might imperceptibly impact the complexity of an expression.

 ### Causation

-Similarly to [Conditional Complexity](./conditional-complexity.md) - new features were introduced and instead of doing it cleanly, a dirty method conditional method was used instead.
+Similarly to [Conditional Complexity](./conditional-complexity.md) - new features were introduced, and instead of doing it cleanly, a dirty method conditional method was used instead.

 ### Problems: